sauravnakarmi/AWS-WordPressWebApp/README.md

 ![image](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/1d56f4c1-bbb2-4742-9611-372bc7f05b58)

 Putting a database in a private subnet enhances its security posture, reduces the risk of unauthorized access and data breaches, and helps organizations comply with regulatory requirements.
-In order to do so a database subnet group needs to be created so that our database can be added when we eventually create it (figure 9).
-We then create our database and add it to the database subnet group (Figure 10).
+To facilitate this process, we commence by establishing a database subnet group to accommodate our forthcoming database deployment (refer to Figure 9).
+Subsequently, we proceed with the creation of our database and its inclusion within the designated database subnet group (as illustrated in Figure 10).

 Figure 9
 ![dbsubnets](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/74915534-cc31-49a4-84c4-e2ff35521662)